Campaigning Resources

 -

 Campaign Creator, a pilot project from Bristol Council, has wrapped up - there's an evaluation report available on the site.
-Scarman Trust is looking at an extended relaunch.
+Scarman Trust was looking at a relaunch but probably abandoned.
 The site also has guidance for those new to campaigning, produced with the help of Friends of the Earth.

 -